Image: David Pereiras / stock.adobe.com

 Rhode Island has a state-based individual mandate as of 2020, with a penalty modeled on the federal penalty that applied until the end of 2018.
-Rhode Island also implemented a reinsurance program that is helping to keep premiums more affordable, particularly for Rhode Island residents who don’t qualify for premium subsidies and have to pay full price for their coverage (subsidy ineligibility is less common in 2021 and 2022, as the American Rescue Plan has temporarily eliminated the income cap for subsidy eligibility).
+Rhode Island also implemented a reinsurance program that is helping to keep premiums more affordable, particularly for Rhode Island residents who don’t qualify for premium subsidies and have to pay full price for their coverage (subsidy ineligibility became less common in 2021, because the American Rescue Plan temporarily eliminated the income cap for subsidy eligibility; that has been extended through 2025 by the Inflation Reduction Act).
 Across the state’s two insurers, average pre-subsidy premiums dropped by 0.5% for 2020 (without the reinsurance program, rates would likely have increased by about 6%).

 Health Source RI and the Rhode Island Office of the Health Insurance Commissioner partnered in 2018 to create a Market Stability Workgroup, tasked with creating state-level strategies to stabilize Rhode Island’s health insurance market.
 The workgroup published their recommendations in June 2018.
 At that point, it was too late to make any major changes for 2019, but there was plenty of time to implement new programs for 2020.